-JACKSONVILLE, Fla., May 3, 2016 – FIS™ (NYSE: FIS), a global leader in financial services technology, today reported that first quarter revenue increased to $2.2 billion from $1.6 billion in the first quarter of 2015.
-GAAP net earnings from continuing operations attributable to common stockholders was $55 million, or $0.17 per diluted share, compared to $114 million, or $0.40 per diluted share in the prior year quarter.
+JACKSONVILLE, Fla., July 26, 2016 – FIS™ (NYSE: FIS), a global leader in financial services technology, today reported that second quarter revenue increased 45.3 percent on a reported basis to $2.3 billion from $1.6 billion in the prior year quarter.
+Operating income decreased 1.4 percent to $283 million in the second quarter of 2016, from $287 million in the prior year quarter, with operating income margin of 12.3 percent for the quarter.
+Net earnings from continuing operations attributable to common stockholders was $120 million, or $0.36 per diluted share, compared to $242 million, or $0.85 per diluted share in the prior year quarter, a decrease of 57.6 percent.
+Declines in operating income and net earnings were driven by M&A-related items, including the gain on the sale of gaming contracts in the prior year quarter and charges related to the SunGard acquisition in the current year quarter.

 Balance Sheet and Cash Flow

-FIS will announce first quarter 2016 financial results on Tuesday, May 3rd prior to market open.
+FIS will announce second quarter 2016 financial results on Tuesday, July 26 prior to market open.
 The company will sponsor a live webcast of its earnings conference call with the investment community, beginning at 8:30 a.m.
-(EST) Tuesday, May 3rd.
+(EST) Tuesday, July 26.
 To access the webcast, go to the Investor Relations section of FIS’ homepage, www.fisglobal.com.
 A replay will be available after the conclusion of the live webcast.

 Use of Non-GAAP Financial Information